stride3d/stride-docs/en/manual/engine/entity-component-model/usage.md

 By passing the types of other components to the `EntityProcessor` constructor,
 it will only include entities _that also have those other components_.

-For example, the following `EntityProcessor` will only process entities which
+For example, the following `EntityProcessor` is for `MyComponent`, but will skip any entity
-have a `MyComponent`, `TransformComponent` and `AnimationComponent` on them.
+that does not also have both `TransformComponent` and `AnimationComponent` on it.

 ```csharp
 public class MyProcessor : EntityProcessor<MyComponent>